DareanW/CASHOT/README.md

 29: Click on "CASHOT" folder then click "Run".
 Project should run correctly.\

 # Functionality/Features
-All functionality works so enjoy our application :)
+All functionality works so enjoy our application :)\
+Train new employees with our training mode \